open-cluster-management-io/enhancements/enhancements/sig-architecture/132-work-update-only-when-spec-change/README.md

 the resource in the manifestwork is updated, the annotation will not match which then trigger the work-agent to update.

 To handle the `IgnoreFields` for `ServerSideApply`, we will remove the fields defined in the `IgnoreFields` and then generates the apply patch.
 The objec-hash will also be computed considering the `IgnoreFields`.

+When the resource is deleted by another actor, the resource will be deleted with the annotation.
+So when work-agent recreates the resource using the latest spec.
+The `NoOverride` and `IgnoreFields` setting applies only when after the resource is created or present already on the spoke cluster.

+When the `ManifestWork` is deleted, and the `DeleteOption` is `Orphan`, the resource will be kept on the spoke cluster together with the object-hash.
+It means if the user creates another `ManifestWork` with the same resource manifest and set `NoOverride` in the strategy, the resource will not be updated on the spoke cluster.

 #### examples

-To resolve issue 642, user can set the manifestwork with `OnSpokeChange` set to `NoOverride`
+To resolve [issue 631](https://github.com/open-cluster-management-io/ocm/issues/631), user can set the manifestwork with `OnSpokeChange` set to `NoOverride`

 ```yaml
 apiVersion: work.open-cluster-management.io/v1